pdfmake/docs/content/getting-started/client-side/_index.md

 #### Repository

 Copy them directly from the build directory from the repository.
-Otherwise you can always [build it from sources](https://github.com/bpampuch/pdfmake#building-from-sources).
+Otherwise you can always [build it version 0.1.x from sources](https://github.com/bpampuch/pdfmake/tree/0.1#building-from-sources-version-01x).